Stability of optimal transport on metric measure spaces: Introduction

-\paragraph{Optimal transport.}Optimal transport, initiated by Monge \cite{monge1781} and reframed by Kantorovich \cite{zbMATH03099866}, seeks the most efficient way to redistribute mass between two probability distributions.
+Optimal transport, initiated by Monge \cite{monge1781} and reframed by Kantorovich \cite{zbMATH03099866}, seeks the most efficient way to redistribute mass between two probability distributions.
 Precisely, given two probability measures $\rho$ and $\mu$ defined on Polish spaces $X$ and $Y$ respectively, and a cost function $c:X\times Y\rightarrow \R$, the Monge optimal transport problem aims to find a minimizer $T$, called an optimal transport map, of the following optimization problem among all measurable maps $H: X \to Y$ pushing $\rho$ forward to $\mu$:

-The Monge problem prevents mass splitting, sometimes making the problem ill-posed.
+The Monge problem is not always well-posed, since it prevents mass splitting.
 Its relaxation, called Kantorovich problem, optimizes over joint couplings instead of deterministic maps.
-A fundamental result known as Kantorovich duality, asserts that the Kantorovich problem is equivalent to the following dual problem:
+By Kantorovich duality, the Kantorovich problem is equivalent to the following dual problem:

 The optimal functions $\phi,\psi$, which always exist under standard assumptions, are called Kantorovich potentials \cite{AG-U, V-O}.